2nd Royal Lancashire Militia (The Duke of Lancaster's Own Rifles): 3rd (Reserve) Battalion

 On the outbreak of war the battalion was embodied at Seaforth on 4 August 1914 under Lt-Col H.H.
 Hobson, commanding officer (CO) since 30 October 1910, and went to its war station at Hightown.
 In 1915 it moved to Pembroke Dock and then at the end of 1917 it went to Ireland, being stationed at Cork, where it remained until the end of the war.
 Throughout, its role was to train and despatch drafts of reservists, special reservists, recruits and returning wounded for the regular battalions of the King's, especially the 1st Bn serving with the British Expeditionary Force (BEF) on the Western Front.
+In November the 3rd Bn formed 15th (Reserve) Bn (see below) to carry out a similar role for the 'Kitchener's Army' battalions of the regiment.

 On 10 November 1915 3rd Bn was ordered to send a draft of 109 men to the new Machine Gun Training Centre at Grantham where they were to form the basis of a machine-gun company of the new Machine Gun Corps for one of the brigades serving overseas.
 In addition, 10 men at a time were to undergo training at Grantham as battalion machine gunners.
 The order stated that 'Great care should be taken in the selection of men for training as machine gunners as only well educated and intelligent men are suitable for this work'.

 3rd (Reserve) Bn was disembodied on 4 September 1919 (the remaining personnel having been transferred to the 1st Bn on 16 July).

 4th (Extra Reserve) Battalion

 The 4th Bn was also embodied at Seaforth on 4 August 1914 under Lt-Col J.W.
 Allen, CO since 15 July 1913, and went to Edinburgh.
-However, it was one of the few SR units (mainly 'Extra Reserve' battalions) actually to see overseas service in WWI, possibly because the 2nd Bn spent the whole war in India and did not require many reinforcements.
+Like the 3rd Bn, it formed a reserve battalion (16th Reserve Bn, see below) for the Kitchener battalions of the regiment.
+The 4th Bn was one of the few SR units (mainly 'Extra Reserve' battalions) actually to see overseas service in WWI, possibly because the 2nd Bn spent the whole war in India and did not require many reinforcements.